stephenh/ts-app-env/README.md

 ## Configuration

-The library supports both a convention of "property name == environment name" that allow succint declaration:
+The library supports both a convention of "property name == environment name" that allow succinct declaration:

 ```typescript
 const AppEnv = {